The Strong Tree

 Making a Hedge?

-If you’re planting Akeake to make a hedge, think about mixing up your natives and try planting your akeake with Corokia, Manuka, Kanuka, and Pittosporum.
+Akeake to makes a great hedge as is responds well to pruning.
+You could also think about mixing up your natives and try planting your akeake with Corokia, Manuka, Kanuka, and Pittosporum depending on the size of hedge you are after.
 Mixing the natives will help create a dense privacy hedge and by using different evergreen native varieties you’re creating a more charismatic and compact hedge which creates a lovely backdrop to the deciduous trees of winter.

 Growth: Left alone Akeake will grow into a medium tree, reasonably quickly up to a height of 10 meters.
 Typically, growth is 5 meters in the first 5 years and it is considered to be at full maturity in 7 years.
 They respond beautifully to clipping and can be easily formed into a sculpted smaller tree which will have a very distinctive look full of character.
 Lightly trim for shelter or screen 3-5m.
 Leave untrimmed for a tree up to 8m+.

 Maintenance: Little maintenance is necessary.
 However, regular tip pruning will promote growth and branching.